Table of Contents

 Normally, Delaware business licenses have a validity period of 12 months.
 The expiration date typically falls on 31 December.

-When the license expires, it is your responsibility to renew it in order to continue operating legally.
+When the license expires, it is your responsibility to renew it to continue operating legally.
 You can renew your license annually or pay for a three-year license to avoid having to renew it every year.

 If you choose the three-year license, keep in mind that all locations relevant to your business must also be renewed for the same period.